Juniorlpes/architecture-proposal/README.md

 Well, this proposal was based on [Reso Coder Proposal](https://resocoder.com/flutter-clean-architecture-tdd/) and [Flutterando proposal](https://github.com/Flutterando/Clean-Dart).
 I did some changes/improvements in both proposal considering some necessities, and of course, respecting the SOLID principles and the Clean Code.

-This project has two branchs. <br />
 The <strong>base-proposal</strong> branch is the clean proposal, it's just used only Dart/Flutter code without any external package, except the [dartz](https://pub.dev/packages/dartz) package that only provide useful dart classes. (see [Either](https://pub.dev/documentation/dartz/latest/dartz/Either-class.html) class)

-The <strong>real-world</strong> branch is a "real world branch" where I use some external packages to support our daily development work, highlighting the [flutter_modular](https://pub.dev/packages/flutter_modular) package that manages the app's routes and binds, separating the features into modules like the Angular framework (Javascript).

 ## Explain